joswhite/namelearner/README.md

 The application now can upload images via a separate page.
 Submit JSON via the "Add" tab.
 Next:

-Note: credentials: root/5091
+Note: credentials: root/5091 or admin/Crisis6062
 - https
 - https that only fires up in production
 - Add "Welcome Joseph" to Angular app by using 'req.user' (or maybe not, since only Express can access it?)
 - password hash
 - upload images via same server
-- link to CodeShip
-- deploy on Heroku + MongoLabs
+- deploy on Digital Ocean or AWS
 - users

 #### Environment